 Tigers vs. Guardians Highlights

-José Ramírez and the Guardians defeat Wenceel Pérez and the Tigers, 5-4
+Javier Báez and the Tigers defeat Andrés Giménez and the Guardians, 3-0

-José Ramírez and the Guardians defeat Wenceel Pérez and the Tigers, 5-4
+Javier Báez and the Tigers defeat Andrés Giménez and the Guardians, 3-0

-Cooper held out of minicamp but is reporting to training camp with additional money added to the final year of his contract.
+Christian Polanco and Alexis Guerreros break down the USMNT’s disappointing showing vs. France in their first match of the 2024 Olympics, as well as talk about multiple controversies that have already occurred with soccer in the summer games.

+Cease threw the second no-hitter in Padres history and the second of the 2024 season on Thursday.

 In today's edition: MLB trade deadline primer, the world in photos, top fantasy WRs, the U.S. sports calendar, and more.